igem-fau/website/content/project/experiments.md

 color: green
 ---

-Lorem ipsum
+The following protocols cover our methods used for cloning, cell culture, protein analysis, and measurement.

 {{% accordion id="ex1" title="Puring gels" %}}
 **Puring gels:**

-*Why did we choose this experiment?*
+*Why did we choose this method?*

 For Coomassi staining and western blots gels are needed.
 The choice of gel and % of the gel is dependent on the protein.